TonySac/Ender3NG-Build/software_install-CANBUS.md

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0
 ```

 This UUID will be used in the `printer.cfg` file to tell Klipper to use CAN for communication.
-Remove the `serial` line and add the `canbus_uuid`.
+Remove the `serial` line and add the `canbus_uuid` as it corresponds to your machine.

 ```diff
 [mcu]